How to Write a Good Project Scope Statement

 Tailor your scope document to your needs to get agreement on what will be produced.
 Just be as detailed as possible to ensure your projects finish on time and under budget with a happy team and stakeholders.

-Use the elements above to craft your next project scope and defend your team from the inevitable scope creep.
+Use the elements above to craft your next project scope of work and defend your team from the inevitable scope creep.
 Or check out our free project brief template.
 This is a great scope document option for teams that work on internal projects with no clients or money involved.

 Once you get final sign-off on your scope of work, it’s time to start building out your project plan.
 We recommend adding scope reminders to your project plan so all the effort you put into your scope document doesn’t go to waste.